-It is eco-friendly, easy to work with, and can be shaped to fit the design of the deck.
+It is eco-friendly, easy to work with, and can be shaped to fit the deck’s design.
 It also allows you to add lighting to it easily.

 DIY Deck Railing Installation v Hiring A Pro

-If you want to DIY your deck railing installation, you need to count the cost.
+To DIY your deck railing installation, you need to count the cost.
 First, do you have the skills to install deck railing?
-If you are handy enough to install railing by yourself do it.
+If you are handy enough to install the railing by yourself, do it.

 Another consideration is the availability of tools.
-Do you have the required tools or will you hire or buy them?
-If you have to hire or buy the tools you will increase the cost of deck installation.
+Do you have the required tools, or will you hire or buy them?
+If you have to hire or buy the tools, you will increase the deck installation cost.

 Lastly, consider your time value.
-Would you rather work on your railings or hire a professional to do it?
+Would you rather work on your railings or hire a professional?